dockeroo/dockeroo/README.rst

 mask
     Sets /etc/portage/package.mask on builder container's chrooted environment, one per line.

+name
+    Name of target image.
+Defaults to part name.

 packages
     List of packages to be built in builder container's chrooted environment and installed